 from “Know the Newest Work of God and Follow the Footsteps of God” in The Word Appears in the Flesh

 All those who are within the stream of the Holy Spirit are possessed of the presence and discipline of the Holy Spirit, and those who are not within the stream of the Holy Spirit are under the command of Satan, and without any of the work of the Holy Spirit.
 People who are in the stream of the Holy Spirit are those who accept the new work of God, the ones who cooperate in the new work of God.
 If those who are within this stream are incapable of cooperating, and unable to put into practice the truth required by God during this time, then they will be disciplined, and at worst will be forsaken by the Holy Spirit.
 Those who accept the new work of the Holy Spirit, will live within the stream of the Holy Spirit, receive the care and protection of the Holy Spirit.
 Those who are willing to put the truth into practice are enlightened by the Holy Spirit, and those who are unwilling to put the truth into practice are disciplined by the Holy Spirit, and may even be punished.
 Regardless of what kind of person they are, provided that they are within the stream of the Holy Spirit, God will take responsibility for all those who accept His new work for the sake of His name.
-Those who glorify His name and are willing to put His words into practice will receive His blessings; those who disobey Him and do not put His words into practice will receive His punishment. … Not so for the people who do not accept the new work: They are outside the stream of the Holy Spirit, and the discipline and reproach of the Holy Spirit do not apply to them.
+Those who glorify His name and are willing to put His words into practice will receive His blessings; those who disobey Him and do not put His words into practice will receive His punishment.
+People who are in the stream of the Holy Spirit are those who accept the new work, and since they have accepted the new work, they should have the appropriate cooperation with God, and should not act as rebels who do not perform their duty.
+This is God’s only requirement of man.
+Not so for the people who do not accept the new work: They are outside the stream of the Holy Spirit, and the discipline and reproach of the Holy Spirit do not apply to them.
 All day, these people live within the flesh, they live within their minds, and all that they do is according to the doctrine produced by the analysis and research of their own brains.
 It is not the requirements of the Holy Spirit’s new work, much less is it cooperation with God.
 Those who do not accept the new work of God are bereft of the presence of God, and, moreover, devoid of the blessings and protection of God.
 Most of their words and actions hold to the past requirements of the Holy Spirit’s work; they are doctrine, not truth.
 Such doctrine and regulation are sufficient to prove that the only thing that brings them together is religion; they are not the chosen ones, or the objects of God’s work.
 The assembly of all those among them can only be called a grand congress of religion, and cannot be called a church.
 This is an unalterable fact.

 from “God’s Work and Man’s Practice” in The Word Appears in the Flesh

 Why is it said that the practice of those in the religious churches is outdated?
 It is because what they put into practice is divorced from the work of today.
 In the Age of Grace, what they put into practice was right, but as the age has passed and God’s work has changed, their practice has gradually become outdated.
 It has been left behind by the new work and the new light.
 Based upon its original foundation, the work of the Holy Spirit has progressed several steps deeper.
-Yet those people still remain stuck at the original stage of God’s work, and still cleave to the old practices and the old light. … The work of the Holy Spirit is always moving forward, and all those who are in the stream of the Holy Spirit should also be progressing deeper and changing, step-by-step.
+Yet those people still remain stuck at the original stage of God’s work, and still cleave to the old practices and the old light.
+God’s work can change greatly in three or five years, so would not even greater transformations occur over the course of 2,000 years?
+If man has no new light or practice, it means that he has not kept up with the work of the Holy Spirit.
+This is the failing of man; the existence of God’s new work cannot be denied because, today, those with the Holy Spirit’s original work still abide by outdated practices.
+The work of the Holy Spirit is always moving forward, and all those who are in the stream of the Holy Spirit should also be progressing deeper and changing, step-by-step.
 They should not stop at a single stage.
 Only those who do not know the work of the Holy Spirit would remain amongst His original work, and not accept the new work of the Holy Spirit.
 Only those who are disobedient would be incapable of gaining the Holy Spirit’s work.
 If the practice of man does not keep pace with the new work of the Holy Spirit, then the practice of man is surely dissevered from the work of today, and is surely incompatible with the work of today.
 Such outdated people as these are simply incapable of accomplishing God’s will, much less could they become those final people that will stand testimony to God.
 The entire management work, furthermore, could not be concluded amongst such a group of people.
-For those who once held to the law of Jehovah, and those who once suffered for the cross, if they cannot accept the stage of work of the last days, then all that they did will have been in vain, and useless. … If man remains stuck in one stage, then this proves that he is incapable of keeping up with God’s work and the new light; it does not prove that God’s plan of management has not changed.
-Those who are outside the stream of the Holy Spirit always think they are right, but in fact, God’s work in them ceased long ago, and the work of the Holy Spirit is absent from them.
+For those who once held to the law of Jehovah, and those who once suffered for the cross, if they cannot accept the stage of work of the last days, then all that they did will have been in vain, and useless. … Those who are outside the stream of the Holy Spirit always think they are right, but in fact, God’s work in them ceased long ago, and the work of the Holy Spirit is absent from them.
 The work of God was long since transferred to another group of people, a group on whom He intends to complete His new work.
 Because those in religion are incapable of accepting God’s new work, and only hold to the old work of the past, thus God has forsaken these people, and does His new work on the people who accept this new work.
 These are people who cooperate in His new work, and only in this way can His management be accomplished.

 from “God’s Work and Man’s Practice” in The Word Appears in the Flesh